Eugen Constant: As a "jobless intellectual"

 Such positioning made Constant relevant to the main left-wing circles in Bucharest.
 He claims to have been invited by Sadoveanu to become a permanent editor of the national daily Adevărul, but reports that he ultimately lost this opportunity when one of his children fell ill, requiring him to stay in Craiova.
 He decided instead to focus on improving Craiova's standing as a center for socialist culture.
-For most of the Great Depression, E. Constant survived as a "jobless intellectual".
+For most of the Great Depression, E. Constant survived as (in his own words) a "jobless intellectual".
 By his own account, he was investigated for his seditious poems, and appeared before a young examining magistrate.
 The interrogations turned out in his favor: the judge was persuaded about the validity of Marxism, renounced his position in the state apparatus, and later joined Constant's own editorial team at an "independent opinion newspaper".
 Constant's own polemical articles were heavily influenced by Arghezi and Geo Bogza.

-He also became explicitly anti-fascist, mocking Adolf Hitler (as "Handsome Adolf").
+Constant was still a hero in nationalist circles: in 1935, Gabriel Drăgan, who put out the bimonthly Reacțiunea Literară, described him as a pure poet from the provinces, untouched by modern decadence.
+Drăgan recommended and published Constant as a hero to his circle, seeing him as compatible with Bazil Gruia, Victor Papilian, and Sandu Teleajen.
+For his part, Constant became explicitly anti-fascist, mocking Adolf Hitler (as "Handsome Adolf").
 He was inspired by the social and political climate of his day when writing his social novel, the 1935 Condicar de lume nouă ("Chronicler of a New World").
 Though well-liked by the columnists at Curentul daily for its "truthful, often cruel" light on contemporary life, it is described by Faifer as a flop: "Overflowing with bile, [it] cannot hide its author's vengeful thoughts.
 Venom, pettiness, grudges and spite betray the ulcerating sensitivities of one misfit, his head filled with illusions."
 Similar themes were explored by Paul Constant in his own novel, Râia ("Scabies").
 Published in 1936, it had more success, earning him a prize from the Romanian Academy.